-22.3.
-An affidavit with adequate proof of a conviction of an attorney for any crime shall be conclusive evidence of the commission of that crime in any disciplinary proceeding instituted against the attorney based upon the conviction.
+22.6.
+A certified copy of the judgment, plea of nolo contendere or guilty plea, or an affidavit or declaration under penalty of perjury with other adequate proof of a conviction of an attorney for any crime, shall be conclusive evidence of the commission of that crime in any disciplinary proceeding instituted against the attorney based upon the conviction.